 - Providers should be aware of local law and community standards regarding expedited partner therapy (EPT) and patient-delivered partner therapy (PDPT) for STIs.
 With EPT and PDPT, clinicians prescribe treatment to partners of individuals known to be infected without providing direct medical evaluation and counseling to the partner.

 - Providers should be advising against breastfeeding when risk of transmitting and infection to the infant exceeds the benefits of breastfeeding.

 4. Pre-exposure Prophylaxis for HIV: Pre-exposure prophylaxis, or PrEP, is an effective method for preventing HIV infection in people who are HIV-negative but at substantial risk of contracting it.
 PrEP adds prophylactic antiretroviral medication to other prevention strategies including consistent condom/barrier use.
 Family physicians should counsel and when appropriate prescribe PrEP as a routine part of STI prevention.

 The AAFP believes that any program for the diagnosis and treatment of HIV, STIs and blood borne infections should emphasize family medicine and the role of primary care physicians.
-(1971) (July 2016 BOD)
+(1971) (2016 COD)